acidsound/regexnogada/README.md

 This tool will engage RE2s to the source text, in sequence line by line.

+If [output file] name is specified, then the output file will be made.
-Result text will be printed out to STDOUT.

-User can save the result to file using OS pipe function.

-(for an example: regexnogada sourcefile rulesfile > outputfile )
+If output file name is omitted, then result text will be printed out to STDOUT.
+So, user can save the result to file using OS pipe function. (for an example: regexnogada sourcefile rulesfile > outputfile )